Agnès Mignot: “Giving research back the time it needs”

 Women in science?

 There aren’t that many of us, after all.
-Gender ratio indicators—that is, the proportion of men and women—in various institutions are often averaged out, and while the overall figure isn’t too far from 50/50, when you look at the details… We’re far from 50/50 in leadership roles or when you break it down by discipline.
-As a result, in activities where gender parity is essential—such as recruitment selection committees, central governing boards of universities, or higher education and research institutions of any kind—women ultimately pay a heavy price because they are fewer in number and must, in effect, do more than their male counterparts.
+Gender ratio indicators—that is, the proportion of men and women—in various institutions are often aggregated, and while overall we’re not too far off from 50/50, when you look at the details… We’re far from 50/50 in leadership roles or when you break it down by discipline.
+As a result, in areas where gender parity is essential—such as recruitment selection committees, central governing boards of universities, or any higher education and research institutions—women ultimately bear a heavy burden because they are fewer in number and must, in effect, do more than their male counterparts.

 What has been extremely beneficial—both for me personally and in the projects I’ve undertaken—is working as a team, which means trusting one another.
-It starts with getting to know the work of others—of everyone you’ll be working with—so you can effectively help their activities evolve and identify potential areas for improvement.
+It starts with getting to know each other’s work—the work of everyone you’ll be collaborating with—so you can effectively help their work evolve and identify potential areas for improvement.
 And these insights often come from people’s day-to-day experiences.
 So, whether in teaching, research, or administration, teamwork is really, really what I emphasize.